MohitProg/PythonbyMohit/README.md

 - **Used in Various Domains**: From web development and data science to AI, machine learning, automation, game development, and more.

+# chapter 1 - how to write first python program
+create a file called index1.py wirte a first hello world program